Webflow sync, pageviews & more.

 TL;DR

-• Open the CMS Blog Template Page in Webflow and select the Body or relevant text element.
+• Open the Blog Post CMS template page and select the Body element using the Navigator or canvas.

-To change the default font on the body text of individual blog pages in Webflow, you’ll need to target the CMS Template Page and modify the text styles there.
+To change the default font on the body text of individual blog pages in Webflow, you’ll need to update the typography styles on the CMS template page used for your blog posts.

-• Scroll down to the CMS Collection Pages section.
+• In the Pages panel (upper left menu), scroll to the CMS Collection Pages section.

 2. Select the Body Element

-• With the Body (All Pages) or Body (Current Page) selected, go to the Style panel (right side).
+• With blog-post-body still selected, go to the Style panel.

 Summary